-Months after, Doreen keeps thinking to that egg.
-Shortly after, eggs disappeared.
+Months after, Doreen keeps thinking about that egg.
+Shortly after, the eggs disappeared.
 As she walks through the supermarket, she notices that they eventually have reorganised the section usually occupied with eggs.
 They have given up waiting for eggs, in the section usually stacked with trays of them the empty space is replaced with soft drinks on discounts.

 “Wish we could go back to normal,” states Doreen to herself with a sigh and unfolds her umbrella as she leaves the supermarket.

 “It’s like a reverse evolution,” says her daughter excitedly.

 Since Mirren was a kid, she clearly inherited her dad’s interest in birds.
 Doreen often felt she was left on an island of emptiness when the two of them went out on field trips, or even worse when they shared experiences between them when she was in the room.
 Bitterness creeps in when thinking of the ocean of hours spent trying to relieve teenager aggressions in an attempt to reach her daughter, and then her husband took off with the most smiley, joyful version of their daughter – to watch birds.
 Doreen never felt she cracked the code, but the tensions eased out as Mirren grew up and got her own children.
 That is what Doreen assured herself.

 “It makes sense if you think of it.
 You have these creatures, descenders of dinosaurs, stuffed into storage with nothing to do besides laying eggs.
 It’s like if we don’t use our muscles, they will degrade, atrophy,” she says, throwing out her arms.